CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the SYS.3.2.3 iOS (for Enterprise) .md

 Unified Communication

-The marketing term Unified Communication (UC) summarizes all configuration recommendations for Apple's built-in apps, such as FaceTime and iMessage for video and message chats.
+The marketing term Unified Communication (UC) summarizes all configuration recommendations for Apple's built-in apps, such as FaceTime and iMessage for video and messaging.

 Table: Using the "Restrictions on iOS" configuration option - Unified Communication